Portland Bureau of Transportation: History

 The City Auditor ombudsman's office which takes in complaints from the general public concerning city bureaus reported in its 2018 annual report that they routinely receive the most complaints about PBOT.
 They concluded that "several of our complaint investigations found structural unfairness within transportation programs, requiring reform."
 Sidewalk and vehicle towing concerns represented the greatest number of complaints made with the ombudsman's office about PBOT in 2001.
+In 2023, PBOT was also the top complaint filed with the ombudsman's office, accounting for 28% of all complaints filed with ombudsman's office.

 Maintenance operations

 2016 hazing incident

 In May 2017, Willamette Week first reported PBOT's maintenance leader had subjected subordinates to various forms of hazing, such as shooting BBs and popcorn kernels at them.
 The report obtained by the paper which was based on interviews with nine employees characterized the workplace culture at PBOT maintenance shop as a place of "violence, hazing and bigotry inside a shop that prizes loyalty and punishes "snitching."
 The investigation was focused around a longtime city employee Jerry Munson who was the crew leader for the "liner crew" maintenance branch.
 After learning of hazing, city officials transferred the "ring leader" and terminated one of the whistleblowers.
 An internal investigation of the agency later yielded a pattern of "workplace harassment, intimidation, discrimination, dishonesty, retaliation on the basis of sexual orientation and physical violence".
 One victim, Adam Rawlins, said that between Augusts 2016 and December 2016, he had been subject to numerous pranks by other employees while he was working at PBOT.
 His lawsuit, which sought $250,000, indicated that pranks included "being locked in a dark shed while being bound with duct tape and zip ties."
 The city settled with Rawlins for $80,000 citing "risk the city may be found liable."